+* An under-usage threshold of 0.6 means that if the maximum fullness of a skip plus its smallest filling rate is smaller than 0.6, the scenario is not considered.

 Pre-processing, scenario creation and selection

-A number of computations are done before the optimization, which reduces the number of constraints and variables, which in turn reduces the computation time.
+Several computations are done before the optimization, which reduces the number of constraints and variables, which in turn reduces the computation time.

 Because of possible variations of filling rates during the week, the filling rates have a vector length of 14, which is the number of periods.
 For now, they are set as constant throughout these periods, as described in Error!
 Reference source not found..